dsi-clinic/the-clinic/mentor-ta/ta-expectations.md

 ### Final week grading

-- **Technical Assessment:** At the end of the quarter each TA will be given a checklist to evaluate the repository.
-This checklist mirrors [this doc](../coding-standards/coding-standards.md).
-The final rubric is TBD.
+- **Technical Assessment:** At the end of the quarter, each TA will evaluate two repositories using a checklist.
+This checklist can be found [here](../rubrics/final-technical-cleanup.md).

 ### Handling Student Inquiries